sxiii/distrowatch-scraper/plot-sample/README.md

-## This folder contains plot script output
+### This folder contains plot script output
+It's just a samples what can be created with the script.

 ## Usage